reneeobringer/ClimateResidentialAC/README.md

 # ClimateResidentialAC

 Code and data for an analysis of air conditioning use for 75 households across three US cities (Austin, TX, Ithaca, NY, and San Diego, CA).
-The results from the analysis are under review.
+The results from the analysis have been accepted for publication in _Socio-Economic Planning Sciences_.

 The code was developed in R version 4.1.2 and last ran on 25 May 2023. `householdenergy.R` will run the model analysis. `varimp.R` is a supplementary R script to conduct variable importance analysis.